-I don't really like t-shirts.
+I don't really like T-shirts.
 They either don't fit right or they're too plain.
 Tank tops, however, I love!
 Something about not having baggy sleeves is appealing to me.
-And wouldn't you know it, turning a t-shirt into a tank is pretty easy.
+And wouldn't you know it, turning a tee into a tank is pretty easy.
 This step-by-step tutorial will show you how to transform your tees into their more awesome sibling.

-- Sewing Machine.
-You don't need a sewing machine, you can just cut up your shirt and leave it as is.
-But if you want to take in the sides a bit, and hem, a sewing machine is a must.
+- Sewing machine (optional): You don't need a sewing machine, you can just cut up your shirt and leave it as is.
+But if you want to take in the sides a bit and hem, a sewing machine is a must.

 Step 1: Outline Where You Will Cut the T-Shirt

 You're going to outline the front neckline and the tank top straps first!
 When you're outlining, you'll want to make sure you keep the straps of the tank top close to where the original neckline of the shirt was.
 If you cut them too wide, they won't even fit on your shoulders . . . personal experience.